 (1) This rule applies in respect of an application for probate or letters of administration with the will annexed if the will, or part of the will, may be revoked as a consequence of provisions in the Wills Act relating to the effect on a will of - r.
-45 Part 6 - Spe Part 6 - Specific Application Requirements for Probate or Letters of Administration with Will Annexed (a) ge or the registration of a deed of nship; or (b) d of marriage or the revocation of a f relationship.
-(2) additio on to th plies in respect of an application, in the requirements of these Rules of plicant must - (a) he affidavit supporting the ation - (i) state whether the whole of the will is, or clearly identify the part of the will that is, affected by the relevant provisions; and (ii) state which provision of the Wills Act is relied on to assert that the will or part of the will has not been revoked; and (b) applic: follow to the affidavit supporting the ation certified copies of each of the ing documents that is applicable in cumstances: (i) a certificate of marriage given under the Births , Deaths and Marriages Registration Act 1999 , or an equivalent document under a corresponding law;
+45 Part 6 - Specific Application Requirements for Probate or Letters of Administration with Will Annexed

-(ii) an order or other document showing the registration of a deed of relationship in accordance with the Relationships Act 2003;
+- (a) marriage or the registration of a deed of relationship; or - (b) the end of marriage or the revocation of a deed of relationship. - (2) If this rule applies in respect of an application, in addition to the requirements of these Rules of Court, the applicant must - (a) in the affidavit supporting the application - (i) state whether the whole of the will is, or clearly identify the part of the will that is, affected by the relevant provisions; and - (ii) state which provision of the Wills Act is relied on to assert that the will or part of the will has not been revoked; and - (b) annex to the affidavit supporting the application certified copies of each of the following documents that is applicable in the circumstances: - (i) a certificate of marriage given under the Births, Deaths and Marriages Registration Act 1999, or an equivalent document under a corresponding law; - (ii) an order or other document showing the registration of a deed